Leslie-C/Deduper/README.md

     - Test examples (for individual functions)
     - Return statement

 For this portion of the assignment, you should design your algorithm for single-end data, with 96 UMIs.
 UMI information will be in the QNAME, like so: ```NS500451:154:HWKTMBGXX:1:11101:15364:1139:GAACAGGT```.
-Discard any UMIs with errors.
+Discard any UMIs with errors (or error correct, if you're feeling ambitious).

 ## Part 2
 An important part of writing code is reviewing code - both your own and other's.
 In this portion of the assignment, you will be assigned 3 students' algorithm to review.
 Be sure to evaluate the following points: